 Book Discussion @ the Library, Thursday, September 28, 7:00 pm, 3rd floor rear arc: Join us for a discussion of Inside the O’Briens with the Library’s Hooked on Books club, which meets the last Thursday of every month.
 Newcomers welcome!

 Yoga, Tuesday, October 3, 7:00 pm, Druker Auditorium: Yoga made a huge impact on both of the main characters in Inside the O'Briens.
 This class will be open to all adults (18+), beginners to experienced, and will be led by Steffi Shapiro, founder and director of the Well Street Station.
 Mats are available first come first serve in a limited quantity.
 If you have a mat, please bring it with you.
-Online registration begins September 12.
+Register online.

 Genetics Part I: Genetic Counseling, Monday, October 23, 7:00 pm, Druker Auditorium: Please join us for an informative session on genetic counseling.
 Genetic Counselors are trained and licensed allied healthcare providers who assist patients and families make sense of complex genetic information.
 This presentation will tell you more about the role of genetics in current healthcare, what the process of genetic counseling entails and how genetic counselors can help individuals and their families understand health-related risks.
 This program will be led by Kathleen Swenson, the Director of the Master's Program in Genetic Counseling at Boston University School of Medicine.
 Kathleen has been an active member of the genetic counseling field since 2000, and has a particular interest in expanding the models in which genetic counseling services are provided.
 This program is Part I or II in our genetics series.
 This program is cosponsored by the Newton Senior Center.
 Transportation available for seniors from the Senior Center to the Library.
 No registration required, just show up.